Say your vows this Valentine’s Day

 Couples interested in a simple, dignified ceremony to exchange vows can contact the Clerk’s Office at firstname.lastname@example.org or 613-392-2841 ext.
 4540 for more information and to reserve their spot.

 Limited appointments are available.
 Participants must have a valid marriage licence issued by Feb.
 9, 2024.

-We issue licenses for people getting married in Ontario.
-A license is valid anywhere in the province for 90 days.
-Visit the Ontario website for full marriage regulations and order your marriage certificate.
+We issue licences for people getting married in Ontario.
+A licence is valid anywhere in the province for 90 days.
+Visit the Ontario government’s website for full marriage regulations and to order your marriage certificate.

-PLEASE NOTE: Marriage licenses are issued by appointment only.
+PLEASE NOTE: Marriage licences are issued by appointment only.
 Please read the information on how to apply below.

 - Complete, print, and sign the online marriage licence application.
 Both applicants must sign the application.